 I know I’ve written about how we actually don’t need to pack kale and spinach into every bite our kids eat, but I do think there can be merit in sometimes making more nutritious versions of foods our kids already like.
-The color green can be a huge red flag to many kids, so I like to try to use the color to my advantage in fun foods like these Sweet Green Spinach Muffins with Banana.
+The color green can be a huge red flag to many kids, so I like to try to use the color to my advantage in fun foods like these Sweet Spinach Muffins with Banana.

-Made with a not-too-long list of good-for-you ingredients, these muffins are naturally sweet from banana, but have a dose of Vitamin A and C from spinach or kale.
+Made with a not-too-long list of good-for-you ingredients, these muffins are naturally sweet from banana, and have a dose of Vitamin A and C from spinach or kale.
 They also have healthy fats and protein so they’re a nice meal component that will provide long lasting energy for your busy bees.
 And unlike some other more classic muffin recipes, they also have whole grains from rolled oats, adding in fiber and B vitamins too.

 Chocolate Chip Spinach Muffins

-Gluten-Free Spinach Muffins
+Spinach Muffins for Baby-Led Weaning

 Veggie-packed blender muffins loaded with natural sweetness to make your toddler happy.